envoyproxy/envoy-perf/salvo/README.md

 `environment.envoyPath`: Envoy is called 'Envoy' in the Envoy Docker image.

-`images.reuseNhImages`: Whether to reuse Nighthawk image if it exsists on the machine.
+`images.reuseNhImages`: Whether to reuse Nighthawk image if it exists on the machine.

 `images.nighthawkBenchmarkImage`: The image of Nighthawk benchmarking tests.